 Step #5: Make sure the storage facility or the venue where you keep your wood is clean and dry.
 The area must be free from dirt, broken branches, and fallen leaves.
 The temperature of the room should be cool but not too cold and also not too hot.

 Monitor the Moisture Levels

-Check the moisture of your wood regularly using a calibrated prong-type moisture meter.
-Keeping records of your wood moisture will ensure that your wood is in good condition.
-Here are the basic guidelines on taking the moisture levels of your wood.
+I always make it a point to check the moisture of my wood regularly with a calibrated prong-type moisture meter.
+Keeping a record of these moisture levels is a key practice for me to ensure that my wood stays in good condition.
+Let me share with you some basic guidelines on how to accurately take the moisture levels of your wood.